Form 8865 – Return of U.S. Persons With Respect to Certain Foreign Partnerships

 Information Required For The Form 8865

-In general, Form 8865 requires information similar to what is required for Form 1065 and Form 5471 (for a Foreign Corporation).
-Depending on the category of the filer, it may require financial statements – an income statement and balance sheet.
-The Form 8865 requires the foreign partnership’s income statement and balance sheet to be reported in U.S. dollars translated from the functional currency (i.e. generally a foreign currency) and in accordance with U.S. GAAP.
+In general, Form 8865 requires information similar to what Form 1065 and Form 5471 (for a Foreign Corporation) require.
+Depending on the category of the filer, it may require financial statements – an income statement and a balance sheet.
+Form 8865 requires reporting the foreign partnership’s income statement and balance sheet in U.S. dollars, translating them from the functional currency (i.e., generally a foreign currency), and following U.S. GAAP.
 Form 8865 also requires disclosure of the name, address and tax ID of the partners, information about transfers of property to the partnership and any changes in the ownership interest of any partner.

 When Is The Form 8865 Due

 Form 8865 is due with the individual income tax return of the U.S. partner, including any extensions of time to file.
-For most taxpayers, this would be April 15 or the extended due date if an extension has been filed.
+For most taxpayers, this would be April 15 or the extended due date if they filed an extension.